adieu/django-mediagenerator/README.rst

-Improve your user experience with amazingly fast page load times by combining, compressing, and versioning your JavaScript & CSS files and images.
-Eliminate unnecessary HTTP requests and maximize cache usage for instant page loads with django-mediagenerator_, the most complete asset manager for Django.
+Improve your user experience with amazingly fast page loads by combining, compressing, and versioning your JavaScript & CSS files and images.
+Eliminate unnecessary HTTP requests and maximize cache usage with the django-mediagenerator_ asset manager.

 Supports App Engine, Sass_, HTML5 offline manifests,  Jinja2_,
 Python/pyjs_, CoffeeScript_, and much more.
 Visit the `project site`_ for more information.

-Most important changes in version 1.9.1 and 1.9
+Most important changes in version 1.9 - 1.9.2
 =============================================================

 * Added CoffeeScript support (use ``.coffee`` extension).
 Contributed by Andrew Allen.
 * In cache manifests the ``NETWORK`` section now contains "``*``" by default
 * Fixed relative imports in Sass filter
 * Fixed i18n filter in development mode.
 Contributed by Simon Payne.
+* Added missing ``base.manifest`` to zip package

 See `CHANGELOG.rst`_ for the complete changelog.